 “Moses said to the Lord, “O Lord, I have never been eloquent, neither in the past nor since you have spoken to your servant.
 I am slow of speech and tongue.

 The Lord said to him, “Who gave man his mouth?
 Who makes him deaf or mute?
 Who gives him sight or makes him blind?
 Is it not, I the LORD?
 Now go; I will help you speak and will teach you what to say.”

 Moses insists he still cannot speak to Pharoah, and so God tells Moses that his brother Aaron will be able to speak for him.

 I love this passage because it shows me three things about God.

 - God can use anybody, no matter their weakness or struggle.
 Moses did mighty things for God’s chosen people even though he had issues with his speech.
 God can use our children too!

 - God is powerful over everything, even our child’s speech.
 He created our child the way He did, and our children are wonderfully made and have a unique purpose that we may not see now, but we will one day.

 - God will equip everyone with what they need to succeed.
 Moses used his issues with speech as an excuse, but God said He would be with him, and that Aaron could help him as well.
 If your child has a significant delay or is nonverbal, perhaps they have a speech device or use sign language.
 But they also have been gifted with you as their parent to figure out their wants and needs and translate to others.
 You are their Aaron and their advocate.

 “How sweet are your words to my taste,

 sweeter than honey to my mouth!”
 Psalm 119:103

 Although this is a verse about how much the psalmist loved God’s word, I clung to this as a verse about how I felt about each of my children’s new words.
-It was a word that was sweet and to be savored and celebrated.
+Each new word they said was sweet and to be savored and celebrated.

 “A word fitly spoken is like apples of gold in settings of silver.”